We are growing with our community

 School facilities with new secured entrances

 Clover Ridge and Victoria Elementary schools were originally designed to accommodate expansions.
 As part of the 2015 referendum, the district needed that space to serve our growing communities.
-Each school received an additional six classrooms and Victoria’s lunch room was expanded.
-The added spaces were complete in early 2017 at a cost of $3.9 million.
+Each school received an additional six classrooms and the lunch rooms were expanded.
+The added spaces were complete in early 2017 at a cost of $3.9 million per school.

 Total added square footage

 The largest portion of the 2013 capital projects referendum was to upgrade technology in schools.
 Most people recognized this with Chromebook computers used by students in grades three through 11.
 But Eastern Carver County Schools has spent almost as much per year on its technology infrastructure.
 These improvements happen behind the walls with upgrades to server technology, wireless switches and Wi-Fi access points.
 By keeping the technology running, there’s less waste of classroom time.
 In addition, this funding allowed for more training of teachers on using the technology effectively.
 The six-year, 2013 referendum funding provides $2.45 million for security and technology.

 Pool at Pioneer Ridge Middle School